Rove beetle: Ecology

 Rove beetles are known from every type of habitat in which beetles occur, and their diets include just about everything except the living tissues of higher plants, but now including higher plants with the discovery of the diet of Himalusa thailandensis.
 Most rove beetles are predators of insects and other invertebrates, living in forest leaf litter and similar decaying plant matter.
 They are also commonly found under stones, and around freshwater margins.

 Almost 400 species are known to live on ocean shores that are submerged at high tide, including the pictured rove beetle, although these are much fewer than 1% of the worldwide total of Staphylinidae.
 Other species have adapted to live as inquilines in ant and termite colonies, and some live in mutualistic relationships with mammals whereby they eat fleas and other parasites, benefiting the host.
 A few species, notably those of the genus Aleochara, are scavengers and carrion feeders, or are parasitoids of other insects, particularly of certain fly pupae.
 To profit from the alleged advantages, several Staphylinidae have been transferred into Italy, Hawaii, the continental United States and Easter Island by practitioners.
 Another advantage of rove beetles is their sensitivity to changes in the environment, such as habitat alteration.
 This means they have potential as an ecological disturbance indicator in human-dominated environments.

 Although rove beetles' appetites for other insects would seem to make them obvious candidates for biological control of pests, and empirically they are believed to be important controls in the wild, experiments using them have not been notably successful.
 Greater success is seen with those species that are parasitoids (genus Aleochara).

-Rove beetles of the genus Stenus are very interesting insects.
-They are specialist predators of small invertebrates such as springtails (Collembola).
+Rove beetles of the genus Stenus are specialist predators of small invertebrates such as springtails (Collembola).
 Their labium can shoot out from the head using blood pressure.
 The thin rod of the labium ends in a pad of bristly hairs and hooks and between these hairs are small pores that exude an adhesive glue-like substance, which sticks to prey.